chatally/chatally/apps/docs/src/content/docs/guides/index.md

 ## Installation

-To get started, with the simplest possible chat application, you need create an npm ESM project , install the core library, a chat server, e.g. the `ConsoleServer` and implement some middleware.
+To get started, with the simplest possible chat application, you need create an npm ESM project, install the core library, a chat server, e.g. the `ConsoleServer` and implement some middleware.

 ```sh
 npm init esnext -y